 What you do each and every day matters.
 Travel not only impacts local economies in positive ways, but also the quality of our lives and the lives of others.
-Recent studies conducted by the U.S. Travel Association have found that travel has a measureable impact on families, health, relationships and business.

 So, we went to work creating and compiling tools to help you tap into national and statewide messaging and aid in the facilitation of compelling conversations with policy makers, local media and residents.
 The information contained in this toolkit is designed to help you spread the word that what we do matters and makes a difference in the lives of Oregonians.
 We not only create lasting memories, but we create jobs and economic impact in every corner of the state.

 Here are some ways you can use the assets in this toolkit to initiate and strengthen the discussions taking place around the positive effect of travel during NTTW:

 - Customize this sample press release and submit it to your local paper

 - Hold a successful Travel Rally Day in your city or at your business during National Travel and Tourism Week

 - Use the suggested tweets or draft several of your own, to communicate the Power of Travel in your area

 - Invite your Senators and Representatives to your rally, reminding them how important it is to fully support the tourism industry

 - Ask your local legislators to proclaim May 5-11 Oregon’s NTTW using the draft proclamation

 Additionally, here are some suggested ways you can harness the power of travel for your business or destination by leveraging state and national sales, marketing and development programs: